mpv-player/mpv/DOCS/man/options.rst

 ``--x11-name``
     Set the window class name for X11-based video output methods.

-``--x11-netwm=no``
+``--x11-netwm=<yes|no|auto>``
     (X11 only)
-    Disable use of the NetWM protocol when switching to or from fullscreen.
+    Control the use of NetWM protocol features.

     This may or may not help with broken window managers.
 This provides some functionality that was implemented by the now removed ``--fstype`` option.
     Actually, it is not known to the developers to which degree this option was needed, so feedback is welcome.

+    Specifically, ``yes`` will force use of NetWM fullscreen support, even if not advertised by the WM.
+This can be useful for WMs that are broken on purpose, like XMonad.
+(XMonad supposedly doesn't advertise fullscreen support, because Flash uses it.
+Apparently, applications which want to use fullscreen anyway are supposed to either ignore the NetWM support hints, or provide a workaround.
+Shame on XMonad for deliberately breaking X protocols (as if X isn't bad enough already).

-    By default, NetWM support is autodetected, and using this option forces autodetection to fail.
+    By default, NetWM support is autodetected (``auto``).

+    This option might be removed in the future.

 Disc Devices